MaxHuw/chatty-app/README.md

 # Chatty App Project

-Chatty App is a simple chat application that allows users to comunicate via text messages.
+Chatty App is a simple chat application that allows users to communicate via text messages.

 ## Final Product